Walls of Ávila

 The Walls of Ávila, completed between the 11th and 14th centuries, are the defensive walls of Ávila, Spain, and its principal historic feature.
-These medieval fortifications are the most complete and best preserved in all the country.
+Forming a complete circuit around the old town, they are one of the country's most complete and best-preserved medieval fortifications and among the most notable examples in Europe.
 The Old Town of Ávila, including the walls and its extramural churches, was declared a UNESCO World Heritage Site in 1985.

 Description

 The work was started in 1090 but most of the defensive wall appears to have been rebuilt in the 12th century.
 The enclosed area is an irregular rectangle of 31 ha with a perimeter of some 2516 m, including 88 semicircular towers.
 The walls have an average width of 3 m and an average height of 12 m.
 The nine gates were completed over several different periods.
 The Puerta de San Vicente (Gate of St Vincent) and the Puerta del Alcazar (Gate of the Fortress) are flanked by twin towers, 20 m high, linked by a semicircular arch.
 The apse of the cathedral also forms one of the towers.

 It is possible to walk upon the walls for roughly half the circumference.
 Whilst some of the walls will never be navigable in this way because of their integration into other structures, there is a large stretch of the walls that has yet to be made safe for pedestrians.

 The site was registered as a National Monument in 1884.
 In 1985, the old city of Ávila and its extramural churches were declared a World Heritage site by UNESCO.